SalehAhmedShafin/XAI-and-Deep-Neural-Networks-for-Crop-Disease-Detection-and-Interpretability/README.md

 orientations.<br>

-IV) Random zoom: Using random zoom causes variety in the visualization of the pictures<br>
+IV) Random zoom: Using random zoom causes variety in The visualization of the pictures<br>

 C. Feature Extraction<br>
 In our projecThe we were tasked with interpreting and making